Form CRS

 Questions to ask us: Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
 How might your conflicts of interest affect me, and how will you address them?

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?
 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
-As an example, we charge performance-based fees to private investment funds that we sponsor, which could give us an incentive to favor those funds when we allocate investment opportunities.
+As an example, we receive performance-based compensation from some private funds that we sponsor or manage, which could give us an incentive to favor those private funds when we allocate investment opportunities or recommend investments.
 We manage potential conflicts of interest through internal review processes and oversight.
-Please also see “Performance Based Fees and Side-by-Side Management” in our Brochure for additional details.
+Please also see “Performance Based Fees and Side-by-Side Management” and “Brokerage Practices” in our Brochure for additional details.

 How do your financial professionals make money?
 Primarily, we and our financial professionals receive cash compensation from the advisory services we provide to you because of the advisory fees we receive from you.
 This compensation may vary based on different factors, such as those listed above in this Item.
 Please also see “Other Financial Industry Activities and Affiliations” in our Brochure for additional details.